by Rachel Morgan-Trimmer of thecareerbreaksite.com.

 Some things that people aren’t always aware of when they’re looking at their career break options are:

-– Working abroad is much more feasible for younger people, because of visa restrictions (programmes tend to have a cut-off age of 30).
+- Working abroad is much more feasible for younger people.
+This is because of visa restrictions (programmes tend to have a cut-off age of 30).

 - For older career breakers, TEFL is a better option.
 You pay to do your TEFL (teaching English as a foreign language) course here, and some courses offer guaranteed jobs or help getting a job abroad.
 It’s not well paid but it should cover your costs.

 - You need an internationally recognised certificate to do many kinds of paid work abroad, like ski instruction or yacht crewing.
 Courses, which are usually abroad, can be expensive but most offer a job-finding service.